 But there are situations when automatic SQL log truncate job for some reason doesn’t work and logs occupy all available disk space.
 It always happens suddenly in situations in which you are urgently in need of free space.
 In this case, you can find *.ldf log files of a very large size on the disk.

-How to Truncate Transaction Logs on SQL Server 2012?
+How to Truncate Transaction Logs on MS SQL Server?

 In this case, this error appears when you are connecting to MS SQL database: